code-felipe/supplyflow/docs/DECISIONS.md

 - **Unique index/constraint** in the DB on `users.email`.
 - Result: Consistent, collision-free user identity, with the same defense-in-depth strategy.

-# Decision: Use jQuery UI Autocomplete for Product Search and Quantity Updates
+# Decision: Use jQuery UI Autocomplete for SupplyItem Search and Quantity Updates

 ## Context
 At this stage of the project, I needed a lightweight and fast solution to allow housekeeping employees to search and add products efficiently.